influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb-cloud.md

   - /cloud/about/release-notes
 ---

-InfluxDB Cloud updates occur continually.
+InfluxDB Cloud updates occur frequently.
 Find a compilation of monthly updates below.

 ## 2020-09-02

-## Features

 ### Pricing updates and Azure region